 As we discussed above, the Gentile religious traditions were very different from the Jewish traditions.
 They were polytheistic, though usually one god from the pantheon was chosen for special recognition.
 (Hence, the Cult of Aphrodite and the Cult of Bacchus, for example.)
 All of them were ceremony-based, rather than law-bound and scripture-based.
 And they were religiously liberal.
 Since people could choose from so many gods the one to claim their devotion, it was the common practice to accept that others had different gods from one’s own.
 In fact, one might explore other religions without giving up one’s own.
 That is, one might worship two gods as central in his or her life, without a sense of incongruity or inconsistency.

 It was in this polytheistic context that Paul and his company preached Christianity, as did others in the north-eastern territories of the Empire, such as Prisca and Aquila, who are mentioned in the Christian scriptures.
-These missionaries had to compete with the other mystery religions for their religion’s place in the social mix.
+These missionaries had to compete with the other mystery religions for Christianity’s place in the social mix.
 The power of the story of the central god was the chief “selling point” of any religion.
 The stories that the devotees told of their god’s excellence or power were intended to convince the listeners that this god was worth paying special attention to.
 And so, the Christian claim that Jesus rose bodily from death was the decisive point in the Christian argument.
 Those who accepted this claim and, with it, the promise of eternal life for themselves undertook to abandon polytheism and its openness to various gods, in order to seek to become Christians, worshiping YHWH alone and following the Way of Jesus his prophet.
 Those who rejected the Christian claim of bodily resurrection mocked the message and its preachers—or worse.
 These stories are to be found in Luke’s Acts of the Apostles.

 Because of the proximity of so many other religions, and also because the missionaries from the “Southern” Jewish Christianity brought with them their various opinions about who Jesus was and what the relation was between the commands of Jesus and Torah (See Gal.
 1:6 ff.), Northern Christianity became more flexible than was Southern Christianity and adopted policies which took the Gentile world into account.